Mishaux/Dag-Yo/README.md

 # README
-See this app in action http://dag-yo.industriumvita.com/
+See this app in action! http://dag-yo.industriumvita.com/

 This little app uses two algorithms to solve the longest possible path from any given node to the furthest terminal node in a DAG.